How to retire at 40

 How much money do I need to retire at 40?

-The single most important question if you’re looking at saying goodbye to the working world earlier than what’s considered normal for most people is, “How much money do I need to retire at 40?”
+The single most important question if you’re looking to say goodbye to the working world earlier than what’s considered normal for most people is: “How much money do I need to retire at 40?”
 Unfortunately, there’s no simple answer.

-According to some financial advisors, a good general rule to follow when considering how to retire at 40 is to multiply your desired annual income in retirement by 45 to get a basic idea of how much money to save.
+According to some financial advisors, a good general rule to follow when considering how to retire at 40 is to multiply your desired annual income in retirement by 45 to get a rough idea of how much money you need to save.

 ---|---|